BOOKS

 PROGRAM RESOURCES

-Scientists Speak of their Faith: A Model for Parish Discussion – Click OPEN NOW!
+Scientists Speak of their Faith: A Model for Parish Discussion – Click HERE!

 This 26 page document contains all the information you will need to host an event at your parish.
 Among other helpful material it contains a list of participating pilot parishes in the St Louis Archdiocese, who launched this program.